2014 Indiana Rowing Camp

 All IU Camps are open to all and any entrants

-ALREADY THINKING ABOUT CAMPS IN 2015?
+ALREADY THINKING ABOUT CAMPS IN 2016?
 CLICK HERE TO SIGN UP TO RECEIVE INFORMATION AS SOON AS IT BECOMES AVAILABLE!
-You can also follow us on Facebook and on TWitter to receive the latest camp information!
+You can also follow us on Facebook to receive the latest camp information!

 The 2014 Indiana Rowing Camp caters to both beginner and experienced rowers and coxswains age 13-18.
 IU Head Rowing Coach Steve Peterson and his staff offer a challenging, fun, and rewarding experience where beginners learn fundamental skills and experienced athletes focus on technique development and performance.
 Learn why rowing is the ultimate team sport!